 Bitcoin, among other cryptocurrencies, has warranted significant media coverage lately.
 Overnight, we have seen Bitcoin investors become millionaires as a result of volatile fluctuations, while others’ fortunes were just as quickly fleeting.
 These erratic market changes have prompted some investors to wonder: Do these new types of electronic money have a place in investment portfolios?
 While cryptocurrencies present some interesting possibilities for society, their future is still largely uncertain.
-As a Charleston-based investment advisory firm, we have gathered a few key takeaways on Bitcoin and other cryptocurrencies for investors who are considering adding this digital cash to their portfolios.
+As a Charleston-based investment advisory firm, Morris Financial Concepts has gathered a few key takeaways on Bitcoin and other cryptocurrencies for investors who are considering adding this digital cash to their portfolios.

 What You Need to Know About Cryptocurrency Before Investing

 In briefest terms, Bitcoin is currency in the form of code made by computer and stored in a digital wallet.
 No paper or metal is involved in Bitcoin currency, no central bank issues the currency, and no government or regulators stand behind the currency.
 Bitcoin has a finite supply of 21 million, of which approximately 18.5 million are currently in circulation, and all transactions involving Bitcoin are recorded on a public ledger called a blockchain.
 To many enthusiasts, the limited supply and lack of government control are attractive features.
 Hailed by some as the “currency of the future”, Bitcoin seems to offer an innovative option to those disenchanted with the existing monetary system.